 ExpressVPN and Netflix

 In spite of offering only shared IP addresses, ExpressVPN is a true geo-unblocking powerhouse.
 Their use of obfuscation paired with thousands of IP addresses definitely has something to do with this.
 ExpressVPN works perfectly with Netflix US, as well as many other regional versions.
 It’s on our list of the best VPNs for Netflix for a reason.

 We tested several geo-locked versions of Netflix and here are the ones that worked:

 With Netflix tightening up its VPN block, the list of services that can unlock it grows thinner by the day.
 ExpressVPN is definitely one of the VPNs that haven’t given up the fight.
 We were able to stream plenty of Netflix shows and movies without any lag or dreaded proxy errors.
 ExpressVPN also works with other coveted platforms, including Hulu, BBC iPlayer, and Disney+.

 ExpressVPN and torrents

-ExpressVPN offers split-tunneling options.
-This is a useful VPN feature that allows you to pick and choose which services are routed through the VPN, and which can connect directly to the internet.
-You can find this option under the settings of ExpressVPN.
+ExpressVPN offers split-tunneling.
+This useful VPN feature allows you to pick which apps are routed through the VPN, and which can connect directly to the internet.
+You can find this option in the General Settings tab in your client.

-- Exclude Programs: do you want all your apps except Firefox to use the VPN, for example?
+- Exclude programs: do you want all your apps except Firefox to use the VPN?
 Then you can set up ExpressVPN so that only Firefox doesn’t pass through the encrypted VPN tunnel.